dcbark01/baml-agents/README.md

 An example repo demonstrating how to build agentic LLM systems with BAML and plug‑and‑play MCP tools.

 - **Foundational architecture for AI Agents**
-  Implements the [12 Factor Agents](https://github.com/humanlayer/12-factor-agents) principles for building reliable LLM applications.
+  Follows the [12 Factor Agents](https://github.com/humanlayer/12-factor-agents) principles for building reliable LLM applications.

 - **Structured generation with BAML**
   Uses the [BAML](https://www.boundaryml.com/) DSL to produce schema‑aware, structured outputs.